 The second mint goodie are the Andes Mints Creme de Menth Baking Chips.
 I layered them into the pie filling and sprinkled them on top.
 I love the textural contrast the Andes Mint pieces give the creamy pie.
 Often with cream pies, puddings, and even yogurt – I feel there needs to be some texture.
 I like a lot of business going on in my baked goods.
 I am a texture freak.

-- 24 Cool Mint Creme Oreo cookies - could use regular Oreos
+- 24 Cool Mint Creme Oreo cookies, or regular Oreos

-- 8 oz fat-free thawed whipped topping (I used Cool Whip Free)
+- 8 oz fat-free thawed whipped topping (such as Cool Whip Free)1

 - 1/4 cup unsweetened cocoa powder

 - 1 cup Andes Mints Creme de Menth Baking Chips (or 1 cup chopped Andes Mints)

 - First, make the oreo cookie crust by crushing the mint Oreos into a fine crumb using a food processor or blender.
 Using a rubber spatula or wooden spoon, mix the crushed Oreo crumbs and melted butter together.
 It may look like there is not enough butter, but it will come together.
 Place into a 9 or 10 inch pie pan, pressing the crumbs onto the bottom and up the sides as much as it will fit.
 Try to make the crust 1/8 inch thick all around.
 It does not have to be perfect.
 Set in the freezer as you make the filling.

 - Prepare the pie filling in a large bowl by mixing the softened cream cheese, milk, sugar and cocoa powder.
 I used an electric mixer for ease, but a rubber spatula or wooden spoon would do the trick.
 Mix until the mixture is completely smooth.
 Gently fold in the whipped topping.